Skip to main content

 Fields never scrubbed

-These fields are preserved for audit purposes:
+These fields are preserved for audit purposes and are never scrubbed regardless of configuration:

 • connection_id, session_id, correlation_id